anon-blue/anon.blue/README.txt

                                                                              wo

                                                         here i think tha t this
 could be a brillant idea.
-We should reate a way to make AI art , explore as we explore chinease chinese tea, sould open the windows, sceam scream non sense as PINTER would perform it ans and create an a machine of every possibilities for a nother intelligence, more scientific Are you on the list,? - see the reference?
-- yes, I m sure, cause you are the guy so brillant that of course, I m u in love with
+We should reate a way to make AI art , explore as we e xplore chinease chinese tea, sould open the windows, sceam scream non sense as P INTER would perform it ans and create an a machine of every possibilities for an other intelligence, more scientific Are you on the list,? - see the reference? - yes, I m sure, cause you are the guy so brillant that of course, I m u in love with

             qfuck you siled shabirjfuck stubit ttom nie fuck you